soworks/aws-terraform-poc/README.md

 ## GitHub Actions (OIDC)

-The bootstrap stack now creates a GitHub Actions OIDC provider and IAM role for CI plans.
+The bootstrap stack  creates a GitHub Actions OIDC provider and IAM role for CI plans.

 1. Apply the bootstrap stack: